Tripett Dog Food receives the Advisor’s top rating of 5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Tripett Dog Food is a meat-based canned product using an abundance of beef, venison or lamb tripe as its main sources of animal protein, thus earning the brand five stars.
+Tripett is a meat-based canned product using a significant amount of tripe from various species as its main source of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.